nedamohamadzadeh/GitHub-ForkRoster/README.md

 **Step #7 - Edit a File in Notepad++**

-Find the file <code>roster.md</code>, open it in **Notepad++**, and enter the information requested on the line with your name.
+Find the file <code>roster.md</code>, open it in **Notepad++** or your preferred text editor, and enter the information requested on the line that begins with your name.
 A file with the <code>.md</code> suffix indicates that it is a **Markdown** file.
 Markdown is an easy-to-read, easy-to-write language for formatting plain text that you can use to format your writing on GitHub in places like repository READMEs and comments on pull requests and issues.
+As we will see later, Markdown is also used in both Jupyter and ArcGIS Notebooks to annotate code.

 **Step #7 - Describe and Commit Changes to Master**